Updated: Jan 24

 Robert had emigrated to Maryland from Scottland in 1846, where he became an important cog in the British mercantilist economic machine, buying raw tobacco from Maryland farmers and paying them with credits to his store, which was filled with imported manufactured goods from Great Britain.

 Business was good, and Robert used the profits to invest heavily in land.
 He owned tobacco plantations and other farms in Maryland, an entire block of prime waterfront commercial property in Georgetown, a fashionable townhouse there, and even some tracts of land in what would become Washington, D.C., enough of it that he was honored as one of the "Original Proprietors of the City of Washington."

 Thomas Peter married Martha Parke Custis Peter in 1795.
-He died in 1834 after almost four decades by her side at the age of 65 and was buried on longstanding family property in rural Maryland.
+He died in 1834 after almost four decades by her side at age 65 and was buried on longstanding family property in rural Maryland.
 Martha took over and ran the family's large estate for the remaining 20 years of her life.